bcahn7/STAT547M-hw-An-Byeongchan/hw08/README.md

     - ***I chose `checkboxGroupInput()` to allow for multiple alcohol types choice***

-## Features to be tried
+### Features I got in trouble (They were done at the end)
-- [ ] Add an option to sort the results table by price.
-    - **Hint:** Use `checkboxInput()` to get TRUE/FALSE values from the user.
+- [x] Add an option to sort the results table by price. (**Hint:** Use `checkboxInput()` to get TRUE/FALSE values from the user.)
+    - ***I added an option to sort the results table by price on the sidebar***
-- [ ] When the user wants to see only wines, show a new input that allows the user to filter by sweetness level.
-Only show this input if wines are selected.
-    - **Hint:** Create a new input function for the sweetness level, and use it in the server code that filters the data.
+- [x] When the user wants to see only wines, show a new input that allows the user to filter by sweetness level.
+Only show this input if wines are selected. (**Hint:** Create a new input function for the sweetness level, and use it in the server code that filters the data.
 Use `conditionalPanel()` to conditionally show this new input.
-The `condition` argument of `conditionalPanel` should be something like `input.typeInput == "WINE"`.
+The `condition` argument of `conditionalPanel` should be something like `input.typeInput == "WINE"`.)
+    - ***When the user selects ONLY wines, a new select box appears.
+When the user checks the checkbox ("Do you want to choose the sweetness of Wine?"), selectbox appears.
+Then, the user can see the filtered data according to their choice (Multiple choice is available)***
-- [ ] If you look at the dataset, you'll see that each product has a "type" (beer, wine, spirit, or refreshment) and also a "subtype" (red wine, rum, cider, etc.).
+- [x] If you look at the dataset, you'll see that each product has a "type" (beer, wine, spirit, or refreshment) and also a "subtype" (red wine, rum, cider, etc.).
 Add an input for "subtype" that will let the user filter for only a specific subtype of products.
 Since each type has different subtype options, the choices for subtype should get re-generated every time a new type is chosen.
-For example, if "wine" is selected, then the subtypes available should be white wine, red wine, etc.
+For example, if "wine" is selected, then the subtypes available should be white wine, red wine, etc.(**Hint:** Use `uiOutput()` to create this input in the server code.)
+    - ***There's a checkbox saying "Subtype Detail" on the sidebar.
+When it is checked, the user can choose subtype according to the choice of types.
+(The choices of subtype are re-generated every time a new type is chosen.
+Multiple choice is available.)***

+- [x] Provide a way for the user to show results from *all* countries (instead of forcing a filter by only one specific country).(**Hint:** There are two ways to approach this.
+You can either add a value of "All" to the dropdown list of country options, you can include a checkbox for "Filter by country" and only show the dropdown when it is unchecked (see [my version of this app](http://daattali.com/shiny/bcl/) to see this option in action).
+In both cases you'll still need to update the server code appropriately to filter by country only when the user chooses to.)
+    -  ***I added a value of "ALL COUNTRIES" to the dropdown list of country options so that the user can see results from all countries.
+Showing all the results by including a checkbox is used in the choice of Wine sweetness and the subtype detail choice.***

+## Features to be tried

-    - **Hint:** Use `uiOutput()` to create this input in the server code.
+- Add parameters to the plot.
+    - **Hint:** You will need to add input functions that will be used as parameters for the plot.
+You could use `shinyjs::colourInput()` to let the user decide on the colours of the bars in the plot.

+- If you know CSS, add CSS to make your app look nicer.
+    - **Hint:** Add a CSS file under `www` and use the function `includeCSS()` to use it in your app.

+- Experiment with packages that add extra features to Shiny, such as `shinyjs`, `leaflet`, `shinydashboard`, `shinythemes`, `ggvis`.
+    - **Hint:** Each package is unique and has a different purpose, so you need to read the documentation of each package in order to know what it provides and how to use it.